Your son or daughter have left home and are adjusting to college life. Keeping them safe while on or off campus is a parent’s first concern.

 You need an experienced litigation law firm fighting for you.
 We will investigate every detail of a possible claim at no cost to you.

-Call Fellows Hymowitz, Because the Right Lawyers Make a Real Difference.
+Call Fellows Hymowitz Rice, Because the Right Lawyers Make a Real Difference.